Oysters3/Z420-Bios-update-V1-to-V2---Lessons-Learned/README.md

 - If using a USB to flash via bios utility, it is recommended to use an older/smaller stick, partition to 512Mb and Fat32 and have nothing else on it.

 - If using a raspberry Pi to read/write to Bios chip:
 	- minimise connections through a breadboard.
-Get M-F wires and connect SOIC cable directly to Raspberry Pi pins.
+Get Male-Female DuPont wires and connect SOIC cable directly to Raspberry Pi pins.
 I only used a breadboard for some of the power.
 Less connections that wiggle around the better especially with data transfer.
 	- During read/writes I lost connection to the chip, it was not moved or nudged.
 The clips are finicky.
 	- Good power supply for the Pi, minimum 2.5A @ 5V. mine failed to write and verify using a 2.5A power source, changed to 3A and it worked.
 	- There is some draw/absorption through the motherboard, hence needing a slightly bigger supply I think, other option is to de-solder chip or one of its legs...